JamesGallant/CrispR/README.md

 Windows application for generating and quering a guide RNA database in bulk and includes primer design.
 Currently only automatic guide RNA detection and primer design is availible for Streptococcus thermophilus cas9.

 # Requirements
-R version 3 or 4 (we tested on version 4), internet connection for certain functions, Windows 10 (older versions may work).
+R version 4 (we tested on version 4), internet connection for certain functions, Windows 10 (older versions may work).

 # How to install
 You need to have admin rights to install this software.
 Ignore warnings, I did not sign this application.